paulgries/CACoding/README.md

 ## Packaging

 Take a moment to look at the package structure in `src`.
-There are packages for the layers of CA, and in some of these packages are subpackages for each of the three use cases, `login`, `signup`, and `logged_in`.
+There are packages for the layers of CA, and in some of these packages are "subpackages" for each of the three use cases, `login`, `signup`, and `logged_in`.

-These packages don't have subpackages: `data_access`, `entity`', `view`, and `app`.
+These packages don't have subpackages: `data_access`, `entity`, `view`, and `app`.

 **Thought question:** Why don't these have use-case-specific subpackages?